MicrosoftDocs/fabric-docs/docs/data-warehouse/warehouse.md

 ## Rename a warehouse

-This functionality isn't supported for a default warehouse, you can only rename the **warehouse** item.

 From within the **Settings**, select the Settings icon in the ribbon.
-The **Settings** panel displays on the right side of the screen; you can edit the name of the warehouse to provide a new name and close the panel.
+The **Settings** panel displays on the right side of the screen; you can edit the name of a warehouse to provide a new name and close the panel.

 :::image type="content" source="media\warehouse\settings-icon-panel.png" alt-text="Screenshot showing the Settings icon in the ribbon and the Settings panel." lightbox="media\warehouse\settings-icon-panel.png":::